CMorooney/clippi/README.md

 theoretically they should be able to be defined as whatever but the .gitignore importantly include the `__CONTENT` directory that is my BANKS_PATH.
 An important but unenforced coupling so just make sure whatever you use as your BANKS_PATH is in your .gitignore

+note this was added to `/boot/config.txt`:
+`dtoverlay=gpio-shutdown,gpio_pin=21`

+so that I could use that pin for shut down (though I still have to use SCL pin for boot-up)